kudobuilder/kudo.dev/content/docs/faq.md

   name: kafka
 ```

-More examples can be found in the [https://github.com/kudobuilder/operators](https://github.com/kudobuilder/operators) project and include: [flink](https://flink.apache.org/), [kafka](https://kafka.apache.org/), and [zookeeper](https://zookeeper.apache.org/).
+More examples can be found in the [https://github.com/kudobuilder/operators](https://github.com/kudobuilder/operators) project and include: [Flink](https://flink.apache.org/), [Kafka](https://kafka.apache.org/), and [Zookeeper](https://zookeeper.apache.org/).

-## What is a deployable service?
+## What is a Deployable Service?

 A deployable service is simply a service that is deployed on a cluster.
 Some services are more conceptual than that, which is what KUDO aims to help with.
 Cassandra for instance is a service, however, in another sense, it is a concept: a collection of data service nodes.
 It is the collection of these instances that make up Cassandra.
-A Cassandra Operator would capture the concept that you want to manage a Cassandra cluster.
-The OperatorVersion is the specific version of Cassandra along with any special plans to manage that cluster as outlined below.
+A Cassandra operator would capture the concept that you want to manage a Cassandra cluster.
+The `OperatorVersion` is the specific version of Cassandra along with any special plans to manage that cluster as outlined below.

 ## What is an OperatorVersion?